awsdocs/amazon-elasticache-docs/doc_source/memcache/Clusters.AddNode.md

 **To add nodes to a cluster \(ElastiCache API\)**
 + Call the `ModifyCacheCluster` API operation with the following parameters:
-  + `CacheClusterId` The ID of the cluster you want to add nodes to\.
+  + `CacheClusterId` The ID of the cluster that you want to add nodes to\.
-  + `NumCacheNodes` The `NumCachNodes` parameter specifies the number of nodes you want in this cluster after the modification is applied\.
+  + `NumCacheNodes` The `NumCachNodes` parameter specifies the number of nodes that you want in this cluster after the modification is applied\.
 To add nodes to this cluster, `NumCacheNodes` must be greater than the current number of nodes in this cluster\.
 If this value is less than the current number of nodes, ElastiCache expects the parameter `CacheNodeIdsToRemove` with a list of nodes to remove from the cluster \(see [Using the ElastiCache API](Clusters.DeleteNode.md#Clusters.DeleteNode.API)\)\.
   + `ApplyImmediately` Specifies whether to add these nodes immediately or at the next maintenance window\.
-  + `Region` Specifies the AWS region of the cluster you want to add nodes to\.
+  + `Region` Specifies the AWS Region of the cluster that you want to add nodes to\.

   The following example shows a call to add nodes to a cluster\.
 **Example**